|Year:||2nd at MIT|

 |Previous College:||MIT '13|

-Meghan Wright enters her first year on the MIT women's soccer coaching staff in 2017 following a successful four years as part of the women's soccer and lacrosse programs at MIT.
+Meghan Wright enters her second year on the MIT women's soccer coaching staff in 2018 following a successful four years as part of the women's soccer and lacrosse programs at MIT.

 Wright graduated from MIT in 2013 with a degree in Aerospace Engineering.
 During her time on the women's soccer team, she won two NEWMAC conference championships and made three NCAA appearances, including leading the team to a Sweet 16 berth in 2012.
 She was a multiple All-Conference and All-Region selection and still holds six program records.
 In addition, Meghan was a member of the MIT women's lacrosse team and was awarded the Pewter Bowl award for the highest qualities of inspiration and leadership in contributing to women's athletics.